Kenneth Vidia Parmasad

 Kenneth Vidia Parmasad (1946 – 17 April 2006) was an Indo-Trinidadian writer who specialized in writing children's books.
 Parmasad was also a noted lecturer at the University of the West Indies in St. Augustine.

 Parmasad was responsible for writing and collecting classic Indian folk stories for the Caribbean that had been passed down orally by the Indian indentured servants who were brought to the region in 1838.
 Parmasad's most notable work, Salt and Roti: Indian Folk Tales of the Caribbean (1984), was the first collection of Indian folk tales in the Caribbean.

 Education

-Parmasad attended the University of the West Indies in St. Augustine as an undergraduate where he earned a B.A. in Caribbean studies.
+Parmasad attended the University of the West Indies in St. Augustine as an undergraduate where he earned a B.A.degree in Caribbean studies.
 He would later go on to lecture at his alma mater for many years on the same subject.

 Salt and Roti (1984)

 Perhaps his most notable work, Salt and Roti is a collection of Parmasad's Indian folk tales of the Caribbean.
-The collection features sixteen different stories which include the titular "Salt and Roti" as well as "Sakchulee and the Rich Gentleman" and "Three Wise Fools".
+The collection features sixteen different stories that include the titular "Salt and Roti" as well as "Sakchulee and the Rich Gentleman" and "Three Wise Fools".